mataney/BootstrappingRelationExtractors/README.md

 ## Finetune

-You should finetune your on your dataset using a `run_lm_finetuning.py` or an easy to use bash script similar to the one used for TACRED `tacred_generation.sh`.
+You should finetune on your dataset using a `run_lm_finetuning.py` or an easy to use bash script similar to the one used for TACRED `tacred_generation.sh`.
 This file is also an example of the arguments you should pass `run_lm_finetuning.py`.

 ## Generation